Check out our YouTube Channel!

 Regular Decision Deadline: Jan 15

 The Requirements: 1 essay of 250-500 words

-Newsflash: this essay is not optional!
+Newsflash: this essay is not really optional!
 If you read over the prompts, you’ll find this is a prime opportunity to share more information with admissions and make yourself memorable.
 You’d better jump on that!
-Fortunately, these prompts echo some of the most common supplemental questions you’ll find on academics, community, and fit, so it’s very likely you’ll be able to strategically recycle another essay.
+Fortunately, these prompts echo some of the most common supplemental questions you’ll find, so it’s very likely you’ll be able to strategically recycle another essay.

-You’re a multifaceted person with a bunch of different interests and passions.
-Admissions wants to know how you’ve married two interests, or if you have yet to do so, how you plan to as a Sarah Lawrence student.
-Think about words you would use to describe yourself, or the range of hobbies that you enjoy.
+You’re a multifaceted person with a bunch of different interests and passions, right?
+Right.
+Admissions wants to know how you’ve married two or more of those interests or how you plan to do so as a Sarah Lawrence student.
+Think about words you would use to describe yourself or the range of hobbies that you enjoy.
 Maybe you were able to fuse your sweet tooth with your passion for accessorizing by creating your very own candy jewelry.
 Are you a confectioner-fashion designer?
 Perhaps you love identifying and painting the local flora and fauna you see in the woods behind your apartment building.
 Are you an artist-botanist?
-If you have yet to combine two interests in a cohesive way, focus on your intentions and explore Sarah Lawrence’s website, so you can illuminate for admissions exactly how you will bring two interests together using their offerings, clubs, and other exclusive SLC opportunities.
+If you have yet to combine two or more interests in a cohesive way, focus on your intentions and explore Sarah Lawrence’s website, so you can illuminate for admissions exactly how you will bring two interests together by taking advantage of their offerings, clubs, and other exclusive SLC opportunities.